 Firstbase Agent makes things simple by generating automated email reminders and dashboard notifications as each deadline approaches.
 With Agent, you’ll never have to worry about navigating this complicated legal landscape.

-On top of different filing deadlines, each state also has its own requirements for annual reports.
-You will need to check those requirements for each state in which your business operates.
+On top of different filing deadlines, each state also has its own disclosure requirements for annual reports.
+You will need to check for each state in which your business operates.
 For example, the Washington state annual report form calls for:

-Failing to file annual reports by state deadlines can lead to serious consequences.
+Failing to file annual reports on time can lead to serious consequences.
 The most obvious penalty is the late filing fee.
-For example, Washington state-based LLCs will pay an extra $25 if they miss the deadline.
-That might not sound like much, but it can add up quickly if you start missing deadlines in multiple states.
+For example, Washington state LLCs pay an extra $25 if they miss the deadline.
+That might not sound like much on its own, but these charges can add up quickly if you start missing deadlines in multiple states.

 You can view forms and file annual reports in most states through the website of the corresponding Secretary of State.
 Make sure to avoid doing this at the last minute so that you have time to gather any information you might be missing.
 Firstbase Agent makes this process easier by filing annual reports for you based on information about your business.

-However, while some states accept online filings, others may require you to mail a physical form to the office of the Secretary of State.
+While some states accept online filings, others may require you to mail a physical form to the office of the Secretary of State.
 Keep in mind that you will also have to pay a filing fee in order to stay in good standing with the state office.
+Since each state works differently, it's tough to stay on top of all filing requirements and procedures without a unified dashboard.

 Annual reports might seem like a simple task, but the truth is that they’re easy for new business owners to miss.
 As your company grows, it’s important to develop processes for keeping track of annual report deadlines and making sure you file in time in every state where your business operates.